omeka/omeka-s-enduser/docs/sites/site_pages.md

 Once you have entered this information, click the "Add" button in the upper right hand corner of the browser window.
 You will be automatically taken to that page's edit view (see below).

-If you decide you do not want to create the page, click the "Cancel" button.

 ## Edit a page
 After clicking the Pages link, select the page you wish to edit by clicking the name of the page or the edit button (pencil).